 What do you do?
 Do they need your help?
 If so, administer first aid following the training you learned in your WFA course.
 Help them wash out their wound and bandage it.
-Complete a Patient Care Form & Incident Report Form.
+Complete a Patient Care Form and submit it to Kyra at the end of your volunteer stint.
 Restock any first aid supplies you used before you head home.